1. Quick list

 Best classical overall

 Taylor is seeing some great successes from its Academy line, which promises the full-fat Taylor experience at a cost that makes them – at least relatively – affordable for the many.
-The Taylor Academy 12e-N is a superb nylon-strung option which provides the benefits of classical and flamenco styling with the ergonomic familiarity of a more standard steel-strung guitar.
+The Taylor Academy 12e-N is a superb nylon-strung option that provides the benefits of classical and flamenco styling with the ergonomic familiarity of a more standard steel-strung guitar.

 Best for gigging